davidteren/rails_6_github_template/README.md

 2. In the ***Create a new repository from rails_6_template*** form add the name of your new applications repo and select ***Create repository from template***
 3. Clone your new repo and cd into the directory
 4. Run `bundle`
+5. Run `yarn install --check-files`
-5. Now you can run the following command to rename the app.
+6. Now you can run the following command to rename the app.

        rails g rename:into New-Name